 This rural Cass County, Iowa native found her passion with art and photography while studying graphic design as a non-traditional student at Iowa Western Community College in Council Bluffs.
 After receiving her Associate in Applied Sciences - Graphic Communications, she worked for 5 years as the lead graphic artist for a high-volume commercial garment decoration company, A Plus Designs, Inc., in Atlantic, IA while continuing to work freelance as a photographer, designer and stage fighting choreographer with Spotlight Entertainment/The Royale Pirates of Tortuga in Omaha, NE.
 Sara has had the opportunity to shoot and create in a range of settings from portraiture, weddings, live music and theatrical performances, and in many performance venues.
 Her freelance portfolio includes a wide range of clients from universities to professional theatrical production companies and work on various projects from the Midwest to L.A., Dallas, TX and New York City.

-Now located in Lumberton, NC with husband and artistic partner Eric Voecks and youngest daughter Chloe, this mother of 3 is the resident photographer and Director of Marketing for Inner Peace Center for the Arts.
+Now located in Lumberton, NC with husband and artistic partner Eric Voecks and youngest daughter Chloe, this mother of 3 is the resident photographer and Director of Art and Marketing for Inner Peace Center for the Arts.
 Some of her personal work is currently on display at IPCA and past work can be found online here...

 Burritt “Bucky” Benson III